-We funded the McKnight Leader Scholars Scholarship at Oklahoma State University to annually attract 50 of the best leaders from rural west Texas communities to Oklahoma State University.
+We funded the McKnight Scholars Leadership Program Scholarship at Oklahoma State University to annually attract 50 of the best leaders from rural communities to Oklahoma State University.
 Both of our children were leaders during their high school years, during their time at OSU and have continued that path as adults.
 Our son Trent was National FFA president in 2000-01.
 We will forever remember the words of our daughter Meggan as she introduced Trent at the National FFA Convention.
 She stated: “Most people go throughout life without truly knowing what they believe.
 They go down the easy trail and choose the path of least resistance.
 But real leaders go where there is no trail and lead a path for others to follow.”
-Our goal with the McKnight scholarship is to attract students with leadership potential as exhibited by their high school activities to Oklahoma State University where they will be developed to become the ethical leaders who will help “lead a path for others to follow”.
+Our goal with the McKnight scholarship is to attract students with leadership potential as exhibited by their high school activities to Oklahoma State University where they will be developed to become the ethical leaders who will help “lead a path for others to follow."

-This gift reflects our appreciation to OSU and also our desire to help students from rural Texas communities attend OSU.
+This gift reflects our appreciation to OSU and also our desire to help students from rural communities attend OSU.
 Not only will these students find a path to success like we did at OSU, but they will also make a significant contribution to OSU while in school.
-OSU taught us to live with courage, work with pride, speak with honesty and keep our promises.
+OSU taught us to live with courage, work with pride, speak with honesty, and keep our promises.
 These are values instilled in rural students in their everyday life and values that will help them grow as the future leaders of our state and our country.

 |Ross McKnight||Billie McKnight|